DrVickie8/Awesome-African-Open-Source-Projects/CONTRIBUTING.md

 # Ways to contribute

-The list below shows the different categories of contributions we are open to.
+The list below shows the different categories of contributions we are open to:

 - Documentation
 - Product management